 The following table shows sample geographic factor adjustments derived from the BLS Tables based on the census division.
 The OEBs for the Mountain census division in Table 7 are 13.2% of payroll.
 The OEBs for all private industry workers in Table 5 are 13.9% of payroll.
 The OEB geographic factor adjustment is -0.7%, which lowers the BLS OEB benchmark from 19.1% to 18.4%.
 The health-related benefits for the Mountain census division in Table 7 are 8.1% of payroll.
 The health-related benefits for all private industry workers in Table 5 are 9.5% of payroll.
-The health-related benefit geographic factor adjustment is -1.4%, which lowers the BLS health-related benefit geographic factor adjustment is -1.4%, which lowers the BLS health-related benefit benchmark from 13.9% to 12.5%.
+The health-related benefit geographic factor adjustment is -1.4%, which lowers the BLS health-related benefit benchmark from 13.9% to 12.5%.

-U.S. DOL s Bureau of Labor Statistics Employer Costs for Employee Compensation Table 5 and Table 7 OEBs Percent of Payroll Health- Related Benefits Percent of Payroll Α. BLS Table 7 - Mountain Census Division 13.2% 8.1% В. BLS Table 5 - All Private Industry Workers 13.9% 9.5% C. Geographic Factor Adjustments -0.7% -1.4%
+U.S. DOL's Bureau of Labor Statistics Employer Costs for Employee Compensation Table 5 and Table 7 OEBs Percent of Payroll Health- Related Benefits Percent of Payroll A. BLS Table 7 - Mountain Census Division 13.2% 8.1% B. BLS Table 5 - All Private Industry Workers 13.9% 9.5% C. Geographic Factor Adjustments -0.7% -1.4%